FelixJoseK/Dissertation-Codes-and-Files/README.md

 # Dissertation-Codes-and-Files
-This repository contains the codes and files submitted as a requirement for dissertation of MSc Business Analytics 2023, Trinity College Dublin
+This repository contains the codes and files submitted as a requirement for dissertation of MSc Business Analytics 2023, Trinity College Dublin.
+Submitted by Felix Jose Kannai, Tanisha Ghosh, Akshay Raghupathi Naidu

 The files consituted in the repository and their brief description Tweets Extraction- This file contains the extraction of tweets